FreeCAD/FreeCAD-documentation/wiki/Manual:The_FreeCAD_Interface.md

 {{Manual:TOC}}

 FreeCAD uses the [Qt framework](https://en.wikipedia.org/wiki/Qt_(software)) to draw and manage its interface.
 This framework is used in a wide range of applications, so the FreeCAD interface is very classical and presents no particular difficulty to understand.
-Most buttons are standard and will be found where you expect them {{MenuCommand|File → Open, Edit → Paste, etc}}.
+Most buttons are standard and will be found where you expect them **File → Open, Edit → Paste, etc**.
 Here is the look of FreeCAD when you open it for the first time, just after installing, showing you the start center:

 ![](images/FreeCAD-v0-18-FirstStart.png )